theo-armour/pages/00-journal/2023-02-11-fliteboard.md

 ## My response to a comment about a new techie device I found interesting

-The following article is written from the perspective of a 76-year-old white man who is a partil-paraplegic with an amputated left hand.
+The following article is written from the perspective of a 76-year-old white man who is a partial-paraplegic with an amputated left hand.
 In other words, I will never operate the device I write about below.
-On the other hand, my disabilities may have brought sa consciousness of muscules, abilities, balance, poise anf more that is beyounf what most people require to live their daily lives.
+On the other hand, my disabilities may have brought a consciousness of muscles, abilities, balance, poise anf more that is beyond what most people require to live their daily lives.

 ***